imchipwood/dumbpad/combo/README.md

 |     |  s  |  s  |  s  |  s  |
 |     |  s  |  s  |  s  |  s  |

+### No-Encoder

+You may also choose not to use any rotary encoders if you like!

 ### Bill Of Materials

 - Cherry-style mechanical switches
+- EC11 rotary encoder with pushbutton (7-pin) - one or two depending on your desired configuration
-- 1n4148 diodes (thru hole) - one per switch
+- 1n4148 diodes (thru hole) - one per switch and rotary encoder (if using clickable encoder(s))
 - 1x Arduino Pro Micro or pin-compatible ATmega32u4-based MCU
-- EC11 rotary encoder with pushbutton (7-pin) - one or two depending on your desired configuration
+- (optional) 3x 3mm LEDs
-- (optional) 3x 3mm LEDs and current limiting resistors
+  - (optional) 3x 3mm resistors (for limiting current in LEDs)
 - (optional) 6mm SPST switch for resetting MCU

-## Notes

-- No case is currently available, but v1.0 has 2mm mounting holes in a 40mm square centered at x=58.575mm, y=39.425mm (from the bottom left)
-  - 38.575, 19.425
-  - 38.575, 59.425
-  - 78.575, 19.425
-  - 78.575, 59.425
-- To avoid damaging the PCB and prevent it from sliding around, put rubber feet on the bottom of the PCB
-  - place feet directly under the rotary encoder(s) as they take significant force to press
-  - place the others in the corners and one in the center

-## Making the PCB

-Most manufacturers accept Gerber files - upload [dumbpad_v1.1_gerbers.zip](./dumbpad_v1.1_gerbers.zip) to your preferred manufacturer.
-Some manufacturers also accept Eagle .brd files.